 As you go tripping by.

-Annie as a gold-gilt Magdalene,
+Annie as a gold-gilt Magaline,

 And I was her devotee